-It depends on what the product is.
-If it fits into one of our broader categories.
+It depends on what the product is and if it fits into one of our broader categories.
 For example, if you make an app-based game, you can submit that under the Games and Leisure category.
 If you produce a technology-based piece of home decor, you may enter it in the Furnishings and Home Decor category.
 If it is a service or a business-to-business technology, it is not eligible.
 If you’re not sure if your work qualifies for entry, please contact us first — entry fees for ineligible entries will not be refunded.

 Are custom products, for example cabinetry, eligible?